How to Grow a Pink Princess Philodendron Like a Master Gardener

 Humidity

-Like other tropical houseplants, when it comes pink princess philodendron care, it also requires some humidity to look pretty.
-However, it can still grow in a normal dry air room but if you want it to appear best, take care of the humidity.
+Like other tropical houseplants, when it comes to pink princess philodendron care, it also requires humidity to look pretty.
+However, this beautiful houseplant can still grow in a normal dry air room, but if you want it to appear best, take care of the humidity part, as it does best around or above 40%.

 Fertilizer